 Preserve authority to include one-time or short-term resources in Self-Governance Funding Agreements.

-Self-Governance Tribes have noticed a troubling trend that DOI is moving one-time funding to grants that cannot be included in Self-Governance Funding Agreements and are restrictive in nature – undermining core Self-Governance tenants.
-This trend allows DOI to heavily regulate and restrict the inclusion of indirect costs to administer Tribal programs; and hinders Tribal governments’ ability to re-design programs to better meet the needs at the local level.
+Self-Governance Tribes have noticed a troubling trend that DOI is moving one-time funding opportunities to grants that are restrictive in nature – undermining core Self-Governance tenants.
+This trend allows DOI to heavily regulate the administration of Tribal programs and prevents grants from being transferred through Self-Governance Agreements, which in turn, hinders Tribal governments’ ability to re-design programs to better meet the needs at the local level and impedes economic self-sufficiency.

 Enact Advanced Appropriations for the Indian Health Service.

-Since FY 1998, there has been only one year (FY 2006) when the Interior, Environment and Related Agencies budget, which contains the funding for IHS, has been enacted by the beginning of the fiscal year.
-Late funding creates significant challenges to Tribes and IHS provider budgeting, recruitment, retention, provision of services, facility maintenance and construction efforts.
-Providing sufficient, timely, and predictable funding is needed to ensure the federal government meets its obligation to provide health care for American Indian and Alaska Native people.
-Enacting advanced appropriations will provide more stable funding and sustainable planning for the entire Indian Health Care system by appropriating funding two years in advance.
+Since FY 1998, there has been only one year (FY 2006) when the Interior, Environment, and Related Agencies budget, which contains the funding for IHS, has been enacted by the beginning of the fiscal year.
+Late funding creates significant challenges to Tribes and IHS budgeting, recruitment, retention, provision of services, facility maintenance, and construction efforts.
+Providing sufficient, timely, and predictable funding is needed to ensure the federal government meets its obligation to provide health care for American Indians and Alaska Natives.
+Enacting advanced appropriations will provide more stable funding and sustainable planning for the entire system by appropriating funding two years in advance.

 Download Supporting White Papers